Jesse Willis was born on Friday, November 14, 1952 in Talladega, Alabama to William and Pecie Willis.

 He was also passionate about fishing—a pastime that allowed him to appreciate the tranquility of nature and the simple pleasures of life.
 Known for his genuine love of conversation, Jesse never met a stranger and was always eager to share stories and wisdom with those fortunate enough to cross his path.

 Jesse's life was enriched by the bonds of family and friendship.
-He is lovingly survived by his siblings: his sisters, Lucinda Willis, Ada Willis, and Zeola (Bruce) Moore, all of Alpine, Alabama; and his brother, Robert (Debra) Willis, of Talladega, Alabama; his sisters-in-law, Olivia Willis of Alpine, Alabama and Mary Jane Garrett of Alpine, Alabama.
+He is lovingly survived by his siblings: his sisters, Lucinda Willis, Ada Willis, and Zeola (Bruce) Moore, all of Alpine, Alabama; and his brother, Robert (Debra) Willis, of Talladega, Alabama; his sisters-in-law, Olivia Willis of Talladega, Alabama and Mary Jane Garrett of Alpine, Alabama.
 Jesse's memory will also be cherished by a multitude of aunts, uncles, nieces, nephews, cousins, other relatives, and many friends whose lives he touched with his kindness and generosity.

 Jesse's presence will be sorely missed by his family, friends, and community, who will forever cherish the moments spent in his company and the warmth of his enduring spirit.